 In this post, we’ll explore this beautiful biome and share useful resources for putting together a forest unit study.
 Keep reading to learn more about the temperate forest!

 A biome is a large region characterized by a specific type of climate, vegetation, and animal life.
-Some biome examples are wetlands, grasslands, and tundra.
-Learning about biomes can help young children understand the importance of biodiversity and how different organisms depend on each other.
-In this post, we’ll focus on the temperate forest biome.
+Wetlands, grasslands, rainforests, and deserts are all examples of biomes.
+Learning about biomes can help us understand the ways that different plants and animals depend on each other.

 About the Temperate Forest Biome